sterlyn-t/road-scuffler/README.md

 # Road Scuffler
- Road Scuffler is a clone of Street Fighter made using Python3 and Pygame.
+ Road Scuffler is an arcade style fighting game made using Python3 and Pygame.